smatechnologies/ibm-i-agent-docs/docs/restricted-mode/operations.md

 7. Stores the job logs of the failing Restricted Mode process and of the job that signaled Restricted Mode to start (the name of the job being tracked in OpCon/xps for Restricted Mode operations control).
-    These job logs can be viewed from the LSAM environment\'s command entry line using the LSADSPLOG utility command.
+    These job logs can be viewed from the LSAM environment's command entry line using the LSADSPLOG utility command.
 8. Ends the Restricted Mode program and forces the console interactive job to end by producing a job log and signing off the SMASAV user